-The process of a competitor IP analysis involves searching through numerous databases for patents, products and claims that are close to your own technology.
+The conduct of a competitor IP analysis involves searching through numerous databases for patents, products and claims that are close to your own technology.
 The importance and value of a competitor IP analysis will depend on where in the commercialisation process your technology sits.

-COMPETITOR IP ANALYSIS & STRATEGY
+COMPETITOR IP ANALYSIS & STRATEGIC RESPONSE

 What Is A Competitor IP Analysis And How Can It Help With Technology Commercialisation Outcomes?